 About 20 years ago, I used to get a lot of people who insisted on using a Living Trust as their estate plan.
 They had gone to a seminar or bought a book, most often produced by a regional “Law Firm” that sold Living Trusts and charged at times exorbitant rates.
 I’d have to talk these clients into the advantages and disadvantages of setting up living trusts.
 For some clients, it was an appropriate way to set up their estate plan, but for others, it was a waste of time and money.

 A number of variables affect the decision whether to conduct your estate planning through a will or through a living trust.
 No single factor ever decides the question.
 Selecting the process that works best for you requires a review of your entire situation.
 Including assets, heirs, beneficiaries, and any special problems or needs, or desires.
 That review is best done by an experienced estate attorney.
-Yes, attorneys are expensive, but consider the value of your estate and the cost if something goes wrong, including not only the costs in unnecessary taxes, attorney fees, and probate costs, but the cost on the family as well.
+Yes, family law attorneys are expensive, but consider the value of your estate and the cost if something goes wrong, including not only the costs in unnecessary taxes, attorney fees, and probate costs, but the cost on the family as well.

 What type of estate plan do you need?
 The chart below will allow you to compare wills and revocable living trusts as primary estate planning tools.
 Take a look.
 Then, if you’d like to discuss the best vehicle for you, call us for a consultation and let’s get started.